drscotthawley/flow-matching-flowers/README.md

 An exercise in flow-matching modeling of the Oxford Flowers dataset

 This is mostly code adapted by @drscotthawley from [Tadao Yamaoka's CIFAR10 Example](https://tadaoyamaoka.hatenablog.com/entry/2024/10/09/232749).
 As of now, this repo is purely an academic self-education exercise.
 No LICENSE should be inferred from any of this.
 I will inquire of Yamaoka what LICENSE he would prefer, if any.
+(Note also that Yamaoka might not want his name attached to any of this!
+I did make some modifications but they were minor "quality of life" changes, and un-hard-coding things like # of classes, layer dimensions, adding tqdm and wandb, etc.)

 # Installation
 ```bash